sstchur/coding_practice/SplitArrayWithSameAverage/Readme.md

 I tried a variety of ideas, including:

 1. Start with two empty lists.
 Add one item to one list and see if the means are the same.
 If not, try to figure out the "best" number to add to the other list to keep the means the same (or as close as possible).
-This got me nowhere
+This got me nowhere.

 2. Start by splitting the original array in half and compare the means.
 Try to determine which number should be moved from one list to the other in order to "close the gap" in means between the two lists.
 This also got me nowhere.